anthonynguyent/recolect/README.md

 ## Features

 -   **User Authentication:** Secure user registration and login system using bcrypt for password hashing and JWT for token-based authentication.
--   **Profile Management:** Create and manage user profiles, complete with customizable profile pictures and bio sections.
 -   **Image Upload:** Users can upload images of their collectibles, with each image tied to the user who uploaded it.
 -   **Image Gallery:** Explore and view images uploaded by other users based on their profiles.
 -   **Image Deletion:** Securely delete uploaded images, ensuring only the owner can remove their content.